 Consult the website of your program of interest to determine which test is preferred.

-International applicants who are from a country where English is the only official language are exempt from this requirement.
-Additionally, applicants are exempt from the requirement if they possess a bachelor's degree from a U.S. institution or an institution in a country where English is the only official language.
+International applicants who are from a qualifying country are exempt from this requirement.
+Additionally, applicants are exempt from the requirement if they possess a bachelor’s degree from a U.S. institution or a qualifying country.
 The requirement is not waived for applicants who have earned a master's—but not a bachelor's—degree from a similar institution.